maplibre/maplibre-rs/docs/src/rfc/0000-refactor-input.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+A) The user of maplibre-rs sould "feel at home", have the identical UI expirience

+B) Now, each input module does the map move/slide itselve.
+If we do it in the map-module, maintaining the inputs and writing a custom imput controler would be les complex.

+C) Will the default winit work for all targets? - Todo: maxammann

-The input module, which handles key presses and other inputs is quite cluttered.
+D) The input module, which handles key presses and other inputs is quite cluttered.
 That means that, the logic in order to update the libraries state is quite complicated.
+Just one input module for key, mouse and touch, calling the map-API (see B) would be simpler.

+E) Actually, a fork of the whole repository to build a individual changed application.
+If we offer two extra rust crates for rendering and for control/UI, just the UI could be forked and changed.

-# Guide-level explanation
+# Guide-level explanation        ???Detailed design???

 [guide-level-explanation]: #guide-level-explanation